 A GHOST TOWN SOLD ON EBAY

 Albert began a slow decline in the 1930s.
-The Dancehall fell silent and into a sad state of disrepair.
-The old store famous for its ice-cold beer closed in the 1980s.
+The Dancehall fell silent and the old store famous for its ice-cold beer closed in the 1980s.
 Thankfully, the best was yet to come.
 Insurance broker Bobby Cave purchased Albert in 2004 and restored the ghost town to its glory.
-Cave opened an Icehouse in place of the former general store, and in 2007, he put the entire town for sale on eBay!
+He opened an Icehouse in place of the general store, and in 2007, he put the entire town for sale on eBay!
 Albert sold, then changed hands twice more.
-Today, Owners Chris Horne and John Hay welcome all to their little town.
+Today, owners Chris Horne and John Hay welcome all to their little town.